zeta-chain/.github/profile/README.md

 Cosmos SDK and Comet BFT.
 Protocol contracts implement the core protocol and are deployed on ZetaChain and on connected chains, written in Solidity.
 See the list of pinned repos below for the projects to contribute to.

+### Responsible Disclosure

+If you’ve found a security issue or vulnerability in our project, we would love to hear from you!
+Please let us know responsibly so we can fix it quickly and keep the community safe.

+You can find our [Responsible Disclosure Page](https://hackenproof.com/company/zetachain/programs) for scope and rules of engagement.
+We appreciate your support and making the community safer!

 ### We Are Hiring!